 You are here

-District records are housed in the central administration office of the District.
-It is the responsibility of the superintendent to oversee the maintenance and accuracy of the records.
+School district records are housed in the central administration office of the District.
+It is the responsibility of the superintendent and board secretary to oversee the maintenance and accuracy of the records.
 The following records are kept and preserved according to the schedule below:

 · Secretary's financial records